 - Amount: 1 tsp

-- Recommended: Someone who likes mildly sour flavour
+- Recommended: Someone who likes the mildly sour flavor

 - Effect: Adds the particular ponzu sourness